atkoehler/ucrcs013_16win/arrays/README.md

 # Arrays Examples
-Within this directory will be examples and lecture code utilized to dicuss arrays.
+Within this directory will be examples and lecture code utilized to discuss arrays.